-1) Green Belt functionality (openness).
-How would the potential loss of Green Belt status impact upon the 5 purposes of the Green Belt as follows:
+- 1) Green Belt functionality (openness).
+How would the potential loss of Green Belt status impact upon the 5 purposes of the Green Belt as follows: - a) Checking the unrestricted sprawl of large built-up areas?

 This area of the Green Belt has an important role in preventing the unrestricted sprawl of the Washington area.
 There is little opportunity for rounding off and development would result in significant protrusion into the wider Green Belt.